 In a pre-pandemic world, the back half of the year is synonymous with specific moments such as back to school and various holidays.
-However, this year will be anything but normal with shifts in consumer behavior and the acceleration of online shopping.
+However, 2020 will be anything but normal with shifts in consumer behavior and the acceleration of online shopping.

 Rapid Commerce Acceleration Challenging Legacy Silos

 What was projected to happen over five years has happened in five months, and for many brands, this rapid change has also surfaced the need for internal brand teams to rethink ways of working outside of legacy silos.
 Today’s new normal means end-to-end ecosystems no matter the consumer category and holistic marketing efforts to address the entire consumer experience.
 For Liz Mayer of The J.M.
 Smucker Company, this means making sure the funnel works as fast as the shopper buys.
 For GSK’s Steve Kinsey, their team implemented more frequent touch points across teams to identify leading and lagging indicators to help prepare.
 They did this by monitoring key search continuously and aggressively to reorganize, respond and shift budgets across brands as necessary and as quickly as possible.

 Brand Moments and Shopping Occasions Will Look Different

 With every school having its own back to school plan and the potential of dips in revenue/sales during the shopping season due to consumer’s economic hardships, retailers and marketplaces are finding new ways to account for lower foot traffic and more online shopping.
 Chadi Saab, VP, Head of Omnichannel Commerce at Publicis Commerce explained how strategies that were in place pre-pandemic have now accelerated, and scenario planning has increased in order to adapt to unpredictability.